cjratcliff/ml-compiled/docs/hyperparameter_optimization.rst

 Then every combination is tested one by one by training a model with those settings and calculating the accuracy on the validation set.

+Believed to be less efficient than random search (see `Bergstra and Bengio (2012) <http://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf>`_.

 Neural Architecture Search
 ----------------------------
 The automatic design of the architecture of neural networks.
 Typically involves deciding aspects like the size, connections and type of layers as well as their activations.